nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 This project implements and analyzes a systematic trading strategy inspired by the work of Benoît Mandelbrot, applied to the S&P 500 ETF (SPY).

 The objective is not to maximize short-term absolute returns, but to design a robust exposure framework that:
-- accounts for non-Gaussian return distributions,
+- accounts for non-Gaussian return distributions
-- adapts to changing volatility regimes,
+- adapts to changing volatility regimes
-- prioritizes risk control and drawdown management,
+- prioritizes risk control and drawdown management
-- reflects design principles commonly used on macro, CTA, and systematic trading desks.
+- reflects design principles commonly used on macro, CTA, and systematic trading desks
--

 The strategy is fully implemented in Python, backtested end-to-end, and documented with transparent assumptions.